Alexa Moreno: Awards

 In November 2019, Moreno won the Premio Nacional de Deportes 2019 (National Sports Prize 2019) in the "non-professional" category.
 Also in 2019, she won the Woman of the Year poll in the El Financiero newspaper and was recognized as one of the 100 most powerful women in Mexico by Forbes Mexico magazine.

 Sponsorships

 Moreno starred in a Toyota commercial during the 2020 Tokyo Olympics, and Toyota is one of her sponsors.

 Personal life

 During the 2016 Olympics, Moreno was bullied and fat-shamed on social media.
 In December 2021, she graduated with a degree in Architecture from the University of the Valley of Mexico, Mexicali campus.
 She admires Mexican Taekwondo athlete María Espinoza.
+She is a k-pop and anime fan and her floor music at the 2020 Olympics is from the anime 'Demon Slayer'.